VirusTotal/yara-x/site/content/docs/writing_rules/syntax.md

 ```

 Each rule in YARA starts with the keyword `rule` followed by a rule identifier.
-Rules are generally composed of two sections: pattern definitions and condition.
+Rules are generally composed of two sections: patterns (a.k.a. strings)
-The pattern definition section is optional, and it can be omitted if the rule
+and condition.
+The pattern definition section is optional, and it
-doesn't rely on any patterns (as in the first example), but the condition
+can be omitted if the rule doesn't rely on any patterns (as in the first
-section is always required.
-The pattern definition section is where the patterns
+example), but the condition section is always required.
+The pattern definition
-that will be part of the rule are defined.
-Patterns can be defined as plain
+section is where the patterns that will be part of the rule are defined.
-text, raw bytes, or regular expressions, as shown in the following, more
+Patterns can be defined as plain text, raw bytes, or regular expressions, as
-realistic, example:
+shown in the following, more realistic, example:

 ```yara
 rule ExampleRule {